Jumbo: History

 John Ruskin, a fellow of the Zoological Society, wrote in The Morning Post in February 1882: "I, for one of the said fellows, am not in the habit of selling my old pets or parting with my old servants because I find them subject occasionally, perhaps even "periodically," to fits of ill temper; and I not only "regret" the proceedings of the council, but disclaim them utterly, as disgraceful to the city of London and dishonourable to common humanity."
 Despite a lawsuit against the Zoological Gardens alleging the sale was in violation of multiple zoo bylaws, and the zoo's attempt to renege on the sale, the court upheld the sale.
 Matthew Scott elected to go with Jumbo to the United States.
 The London-based newspaper The Daily Telegraph begged Barnum to lay down terms on which he would return Jumbo; however, no such terms existed in the eyes of Barnum.

 In New York, Barnum exhibited Jumbo at Madison Square Garden, earning enough in three weeks from the enormous crowds to recoup the money he spent to buy the animal.
 In the 31-week season, the circus earned $1.75M, largely due to its star attraction.
-On May 17, 1884, Jumbo was one of Barnum's 21 elephants that crossed the Brooklyn Bridge to prove that it was safe after 12 people died during a stampede caused by mass panic over collapse fears a year earlier.
+On May 17, 1884, Jumbo was one of Barnum's 21 elephants that crossed the Brooklyn Bridge to demonstrate that it was safe, a year after 15 people died during a stampede precipitated by fear that the bridge might collapse.
+On July 6, 1885, Jumbo was paraded in Saint John, New Brunswick, celebrating his first appearance in Canada.

 Death

 Jumbo died at a railway classification yard in St. Thomas, Ontario, Canada, on September 15, 1885.
-In those days the circus crisscrossed North America by train.
-St. Thomas was the perfect location for a circus because many rail lines converged there.
+In those days, the circus crisscrossed North America by train.
+St. Thomas was considered to be an ideal location for a circus because many rail lines converged there.
 Jumbo and the other animals had finished their performances that night, and as they were being led to their box car, a train came down the track.
 Jumbo was hit and mortally wounded, dying within minutes.

-Barnum told the story that Tom Thumb, a young circus elephant, was walking on the railroad tracks and Jumbo was attempting to lead him to safety.
-Barnum claimed that the locomotive hit and killed Tom Thumb before it derailed and hit Jumbo, and other witnesses supported Barnum's account.
+Barnum told the (possibly fictional) story that Tom Thumb, a young circus elephant, was walking on the railroad tracks and Jumbo was attempting to lead him to safety.
+Barnum claimed that the locomotive was going to hit and kill Tom Thumb, but Jumbo stepped in saving Tom Thumb, being hit and killed himself in the process, and other witnesses supported Barnum's account.
 According to newspapers, the freight train hit Jumbo directly, killing him, while Tom Thumb suffered a broken leg.

 Many metallic objects were found in the elephant's stomach, including English pennies, keys, rivets, and a police whistle.